Council of Science Editors: Publications

 CSE publishes a style guide for scientific papers, Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers, although CSE style is not as widely used as other scientific styles such as AMA style and APA style.
-In 2014, CSE partnered with the University of Chicago Press to use the successful online platform of the Chicago Manual of Style (CMOS or CMS) (which provides users with search and personal annotation of the manual) to publish Scientific Style and Format online.
-As of 2014, it is in the 8th edition.
-The 7th edition was published in 2006 and the 6th in 1994.
+In 2014 and 2024, CSE partnered with the University of Chicago Press to use the successful online platform of The Chicago Manual of Style (CMOS or CMS; which provides users with search and personal annotation of the manual) to publish Scientific Style and Format online.
+As of 2024, it is in the 9th edition.
+The 8th edition was published in 2014, the 7th edition in 2006, and the 6th in 1994.
 Science Editor is the quarterly publication of the CSE; after one year, articles are available as open access (delayed open access).